techprober/cloud-estate/ansible-playbooks/README.md

 #### Enable verbose mode while running the playbook

 To understand what is happening when you run the playbook, you can run it with the verbose `-v` option.
-Every extra v will provide the end user with more debug output.
+Every extra v will provide the end-user with more debug output.

 `-v` or `--verbose`